KomodoHQ/komodo-operations-handbook/bug-reporting.md

 ## Raising feedback in Jira

 > General guidance for how feedback should be raised whilst working on KOMODO-managed Jira boards
+> This guidance may be subject to the project you are working on

 Tasks and Stories which are placed in the QA column of a board should contain the completed work towards the user story and acceptance criteria outlined in that ticket, however there may be instances where feedback can be given on that work.
 A QA team member will use this ticket to plan, design, and direct testing efforts and raise any feedback using **child issues** and **Labels** as shown below:

 - A ticket is progressed through In Progress and Peer Review status before reaching QA column
 - Testing is performed on that ticket
-- Feedback is raised as child ticket(s) following guidance outlined in this page
+- Feedback is raised as child ticket(s) following bug reporting guidance outlined in this page
+- For each child ticket...
+    - Assign a severity level
-- Child tickets are assigned a label of **QA**
+    - Assign a label of **QA**
-- Child tickets are assigned a label which indicates the nature of the feedback using the **Feedback Labels** below
+    - Assign a label which indicates the nature of the feedback using the **Feedback Labels** below

-- Child tickets can be worked on and tested until all children pass
-- Once all children pass, the parent ticket can be tested again and approved
+Once feedback has been added, it shows good practise to communicate the tickets in a short update in the project channel in Slack.
+This provides an opportunity for discussion on the feedback and helps to eliminate any non-issues or false-positives, but also prevents feedback from being left unnoticed.

+A Project Manager will prioritise the child tickets as required.
+Child tickets which are prioritised lower may be converted into tasks and placed in the backlog to be addressed at a later date.

+After all remaining child tickets have been resolved by the developer and QA team members, the parent ticket will be tested again before being moved to Done.
+Parent tickets should not be marked as Done until all attached child tickets have been addressed.

 ## Feedback Labels